dragoncoder047/aelith/README.md

 * `async` -- continuation trap can be thrown (down a pipe or some other place); then be captured remotely
 * `yield` -- back-and-forth type; when invoked gives the player a continuation for where they invoked it from so they can go back
 * `call/cc` -- most powerful continuation trap; can be used infinite number of times and has a controllable radius of effect
-* `assert` -- not an obtainable continuation trap, functions as a checkpoint that the player can use if they die
+* `assert` -- not an obtainable continuation trap, functions as a checkpoint that the player can use if they die (TODO: When do they die??) or mess up

 ### Levels Mechanics Ideas